Carlos Paredes: 1970s

 In 1970 he released a collaboration album with Cecília de Melo, titled Meu País.
 In 1971, he released his second solo album, Movimento Perpétuo.

 Between 1971 and 1977, he composed the music for Agustin Cuzzani's play O Avançado Centro Morreu ao Amanhecer, performed by the Campolide Theatre Group.
 He also selected the soundtrack for the group following shows.

 After the Carnation Revolution of 1974 in Portugal, he toured Europe.
 He participated in several events promoted by the Portuguese Communist Party, playing shows in Portugal and Eastern Europe.
 His music was used in the television coverage of the country's first democratic elections for the Assembly of the Republic, in 1975.
 In 1975 he released the album É Preciso um País with poet Manuel Alegre.

-Around 1975, Paredes was working on the successor for Movimento Perpétuo.
+Around 1975, Paredes was working on the successor to Movimento Perpétuo.
 The recording sessions were interrupted and resumed several times because of Paredes' dissatisfaction with his recordings.
 Eventually, the initial plans for the album were abandoned, but some of the recordings from these sessions were selected by Paredes for a release named O Oiro e o Trigo.
 However, his record label Valentim de Carvalho did not agree with it, and this was the basis for his breakup with Valentim de Carvalho.
 O Oiro e o Trigo was ultimately released in East Germany in 1980.

 1980s

-In 1982 his piece "Danças Para Uma Guitarra" was choreographed by Vasco Wellenkamp for the Gulbenkian Ballet.
+In 1982, his piece "Danças Para Uma Guitarra" was choreographed by Vasco Wellenkamp for the Gulbenkian Ballet.

 In 1983 Paredes released the live album Concerto em Frankfurt, recorded in a concert at the Frankfurt Opera.

 In 1986 he released a collaboration album with Portuguese composer António Victorino de Almeida, titled Invenções Livres.

 In 1987 he released a new solo album, Espelho de Sons, which reached 3rd place in the Portuguese weekly album charts.
 It was followed by Asas Sobre o Mundo, in 1989.